cloudlockr/cloudlockr-de1/README.md

 1. Open Quartus Project, use Programmer to load .sof onto DE1
 2. Use OpenConnect to connect to UBC ECE license.
 3. Run "eclipse &" from EDS command shell as administrator.
+4. Check that the scatter file for the project is correct, as the path is not relative to the workspace or project.

-4. Download preloader by running command below in SoC EDS 15.0 Command Shell:
+5. Download preloader by running command below in SoC EDS 15.0 Command Shell:
 C:/Altera/15.0/quartus/bin64/quartus_hps --cable="DE-SoC [USB-1]" -o GDBSERVER --gdbport0=3335 --preloader=C:/Altera/15.0/University_Program/Monitor_Program/arm_tools/u-boot-spl.srec --preloaderaddr=0xffff1398
+(If you are using SoC EDS 19.1, use --preloader=C:/intelFPGA_lite/19.1/University_Program/Monitor_Program/arm_tools/u-boot-spl.de1-soc.srec --preloaderaddr=0xffff13a0)

-5. When "Starting GDB Server." shows up, press Ctrl-C to let DS5 start GDB server by itself.
+6. When "Starting GDB Server." shows up, press Ctrl-C to let DS5 start GDB server by itself.

-6. In order for Wi-fi to work (currently), before running the C code in DS5, use a jumper wire to touch the Wifi reset signal on the RFS to Ground.
+7. In order to reset the Wi-fi component before running the C code in DS5, press down on KEY 0 on the DE1.
-This means touching pin 2 to pin 12 which are the 1st and 6th metals pins from the top, when looking at the back of the RFS(with ribbon cable connector on right side).

-7. In DS5, Build Project, then do Debug As->Debug Configurations, select CPEN391_Config and press Debug.
+8. In DS5, Build Project, then do Debug As->Debug Configurations, select CPEN391_Config (as created in the tutorial) and press Debug.
-8. Press "Run" (green arrow button).
+9. Press "Run" (green arrow button).

 notes:
 - above preloader command can be run before starting eclipse in instruction 3.